Code-the-Change-YYC/serverless-template/README.md

     ...
 ```

+### Destroying the environment
+You can destroy the environment by running:
+`serverless remove --aws-profile <profile> --stage <stage>`
+This will delete the stack associated to the project.

+Optionally you could login to the AWS Console and navigate to the
+CloudFormation section and manually delete the stack associated with
+the project.

+If you deployed the static website, you can destroy the S3 resource
+associated with it by running:
+`serverless --aws-profile <profile> client remove`

 ## Components of the template
 ### Functions
 The compute functionality of the API is provided by AWS Lambda function